 - pinch of salt

 - chocolate shavings to dust (optional)

-- Preheat oven to 180 degrees Celcius.
-Butter the mold and line it with parchment paper.
+- Preheat oven to 180°C. Butter the mold and line it with parchment paper.
 Set aside.

-- In caramelizing the plums, I used my system.
-In a frying pan, melt 2 tablespoons of sugar with 4 tablespoons of water.
+- In caramelizing the plums, melt 2 tablespoons of sugar with 4 tablespoons of water in a saucepan.
 Let it cook until it slightly changes color.
 Add 1 teaspoon of butter.
 Add plum slices when butter has melted.
 Add cognac and flambe'.
 Sprinkle with cinnamon powder.
 Cook for about 1 minute on each side.
 Set aside.

 - Melt the chocolate with the remaining butter (90 g.) in a bain-marie.
 Set aside.

-- In a bowl, combine the almond meal, amaranth flour (or flour 00), salt, baking powder and baking soda.
+- In a bowl, combine the almond flour, 00 flour, salt, baking powder and baking soda.
 Set aside.

-- In a bowl of stand mixer, beat the eggs with 1/3 cup sugar until the batter is light and pale in color.
+- In a bowl of stand mixer, beat the eggs with 70 grams sugar until the batter is light and pale in color.
 Stir in the vanilla, then the melted chocolate and the flour mixture, until just combined.

 - Pour the cake batter into the mold and arrange the slices of plums on top, draining from any excess liquid.